symfony/symfony-docs/book/templating.rst

 Final Thoughts
 --------------

-The templating engine in Symfony is a powerful tool that can be used each time you need to generate presentational content in HTML, XML or any other format.
+The templating engine in Symfony2 is a powerful tool that can be used each time you need to generate presentational content in HTML, XML or any other format.
 And though templates are a common way to generate content in a controller, their use is not mandatory.
 The ``Response`` object returned by a controller